Note: The events in this article antedate the creation of this blog. This post is written at a later point in time than dated.

 The Last Mile

-Our game’s still quirky.
-We work in shifts.
-One person integrates the new maps into the game, creating new levels while the other goes through more tutorials, docs to find solutions to the bugs.
-By evening we have all isolated levels working somewhat decently.
-Gauging we still have time, we thread together all the levels and add a nice scoring function that exponentially decays with time.
+Our game was still quirky, but we were getting somewhere.
+We worked in shifts – one person integrated the new maps into the game while the other scoured tutorials and docs for bug fixes.
+By evening, all isolated levels were working somewhat decently.
+With time to spare, we threaded together all the levels and added a scoring function that exponentially decays with time.
 An hour before midnight, we were ready for submission.

-Satisfied with our effort and pleased with the outcome, we submit and go to bed.
-We still had no hopes of winning; our game was amateurish at best.
+Satisfied with the effort and quietly pleased with the outcome, we submitted and went to bed.
+We still had zero expectations of winning; our game was amateurish at best.

 Result Day

-The results took a long time to arrive.
-I received a call from Pradyot, the then WnCC manager.
-He invited me to attend the prize distribution ceremony.
+The results took a while to arrive.
+I received a call from Pradyot, the then WnCC manager, inviting me to the prize distribution ceremony.
 The venue had been changed to the Tinkerers’ Lab.
-We expected a consolation prize or perhaps the best freshmen game prize.
-These existed in addition to the top 3 primary cash prizes (breakup- 50k, 30k, 20k).
-The distribution started from the bottom and as names went by, we realised we had made a podium finish.
+We expected a consolation prize, or perhaps the “best freshmen game” prize.
+These existed alongside the top 3 cash prizes (50k, 30k, 20k INR).
+The distribution started from the bottom, and as names went by without ours, we slowly realised we had made a podium finish.

 We ended up winning the 2nd prize with a cash prize of 30,000 INR.
 Our happiness knew no bounds and the prize money was a cherry on top.